 CRAIN’S NY: Shift to open-shop construction creating paths to middle class

-Construction Workforce Project’s Director of Advocacy, Clark Peña writes in Crain’s New York Business:
+Construction Workforce Project in Crain’s New York Business:

 For too long, residents of New York City’s historically underserved communities of color have lacked access to opportunities for meaningful employment.
 For decades, this was especially true in the construction industry, where local residents have often been locked out of the union apprenticeships necessary to gain entry to the building trades.